djblue/covering-arrays/README.md

 ### 3. Discuss the data structure used to keep track of "don't care" positions.

-Alone with the covering array, the CA structure also contains a `dc` field to represent all the don't care positions.
-As we traverse the data 2d-array  with respect to combinations of columns and permutations of symbols, I keep track/count the number of occurrences in the `dc` 2d-array.
+Along with the covering array, the CA structure also contains a `dc` field to represent all the don't care positions.
+As we traverse the `data` 2d-array  with respect to combinations of columns and permutations of symbols, I keep track/count the number of occurrences in the `dc` 2d-array.
 If any elements are 0, then the input in not a covering array, if any of the positions are 1, they